GandhiNN/gandhinn.github.io/_drafts/2025-04-21-calculating-aws-glue-cost-using-aws-sdk-for-rust.md

 # Overview
 In my current employer, one of my day-to-day responsibilities is overseeing more than 300 data pipelines moving TBs of data daily from all of our affiliates across the globe.
 We choose AWS Glue as the go-to technology for data pipelines because of its fully-managed and serverless approach which free us from some management overhead.
 But as with many AWS services, the pricing model can be a little bit hard to understand since now we are talking about abstracted metrics i.e what AWS called as "DPU Hours".

 AWS Glue Console already provides us with a visual tool for the users to monitor their Glue Usage.
 This tool is called "AWS Glue Job Monitoring."
-However, I found that this is quite inflexible for me as a power user to control the views that I would like to have e.g. if I would like to export the statistics into a universal format i.e. CSV files for further post-processing and analytics.
-I decided to build a CLI tool to solve this problem by using AWS SDK for Rust, however there are some challenges that I need to consider:
+However, there are some things that I would like to do which is yet to be made available by AWS.
+For example, there is no feature to export the job's run statistics into tabular formats for further post-processing and analytics.
+Hence, I decided to build a CLI tool to solve this problem by using AWS SDK for Rust, however there are some challenges that I need to consider:

 # 0. How does we use the AWS SDK for Rust for Glue?
 What is the API to use?
 TBC